 The last link below is different from the rest, offering a list of conferences highlighted by the Council on Undergraduate Research.

 Finally, remember to look for financial support for your conference travel.
-Whether or not you are on a LUROP fellowship, all Loyola students can apply for a LUROP Travel Award, which can grant you up to $500 to help with the cost of travel, hotel, and registration for a conference at which you are presenting your research.
-The Council on Undergraduate Research (CUR) also has several divisions that offer financial awards for undergrads accepted to present at a research conference as well, including Arts and Humanities ($500–$800), Biology ($250, and you need to also apply for LUROP Travel Award), and Social Sciences ($200, and you need to also apply for LUROP Travel Award).
+The Council on Undergraduate Research (CUR) has several divisions that offer financial awards for undergrads accepted to present at a research conference as well, including Arts and Humanities ($500–$800), Biology ($250), and Social Sciences ($200).
 If you need to provide proof of institutional CUR membership, contact me.
 Loyola has an institutional membership.
 Additionally, societies like Psi Chi have awards for students to help fund conference opportunities.

 The National Conference on Undergraduate Research (NCUR) is the largest and most prestigious national undergraduate research conference in the country, and LUROP is going to arrange and pay for travel and hotel costs for any Loyola student accepted to present.
-The conference will be held April 3-6 at the University of Kentucky, and the deadline to submit an abstract in application is Dec.
-6th.
+The conference is held in April and the deadline to submit an abstract in application is in December.